Close

 Step 6: Track Application Status

 Monitor processing progress through official channels.
 Standard processing typically takes 5-10 business days, though complex cases may require additional time for review.
+Contact the Ministry of National Security if you need updates on your application status.

 Step 7: Collect Your Visa